gerardroche/gerardroche.github.io/_posts/2018-02-18-git-interactive-patching.md

+---
+tags: git
+---
-The `git add --patch` command allows you to *interactively* add hunks to the index.
-It effectively runs `add --interactive`, but bypasses the initial command menu and directly jumps to the patch subcommand.
+The `git add --patch` command *interactively* add hunks to the index.
+It effectively runs `git add --interactive`, but bypasses the initial command menu and directly jumps to the patch subcommand.

-If you want to commit a patch use `git commit --patch`, which effectively runs `git add --patch` first, immediately followed by `git commit`.
+If you know that you want to commit after adding a patch, run `git commit --patch`.
+This effectively runs `git add --patch` first, immediately followed by `git commit`.

-You can also interactively *reset* an index: `git reset --patch` (a useful command to know, especially if you've ever spent time painstakingly setting up a patch only to press `y` by mistake and add a hunk that you didn't want, and then had to reset the index and start again.
-I have several of those t-shirts).
+You can also interactively *reset* an index (`git reset --patch`).
+This is useful command to know, especially if you've ever painstakingly setup a patch only to press `y` by mistake and add a hunk that you didn't want, and then had to reset the index and start again.
+I have several of those t-shirts.

-# The Patch Prompt
+## `git add --patch`

 The patch prompt can be intimidating, but everything is easy when you know how.